-Based on the available published data within the Draft SDCC, 2022-2028 SFRA maps and an assessment of potential sources of flood, the concrete yard area and a portion of the warehouse at the Site are potentially located within the 1% AEP flood extents where the probability of coastal or fluvial flooding is high.
-However, given the proposed finished floor levels and freeboard allowance of 0.92mOD above the 0.1% AEP fluvial flood depth, it is considered that there is low potential fluvial flood risk to the warehouse at the Site.
+Based on the available published data within the SDCC, 2022-2028 SFRA maps a portion of the Site is potentially located within the 1% AEP flood extents where the probability of coastal or fluvial flooding is high.
+However, given the proposed finished floor levels of the warehouse, the manhole chambers for the attenuation tank and Class I By-pass Separator, and the top of bank of the detention basin together with the available freeboard above the 1% AEP fluvial flood it is considered that there is a low potential fluvial flood risk to the Site.